kllarena07/sheltr/README.md

 - TailwindCSS for framework styling
 - Figma for frontend design and planning

-## Challenges we ran into

-Initially, my team was comprised of me and my friend but the friend had to attend to some personal matters, leading to her withdrawal from the hackathon.
-Regardless, I went in head first to create the app that we had planned to make.

-One challenge that I ran into was design.
-I am more of a backend person rather than a frontend one so learning more about good design principles was an eye-opening experience that have contributed to my fullstack experience.

-## Accomplishments that we're proud of

-I am incredibly proud that I was able to build this app in such a short amount of time, while also learning how to turn my Next app into a PWA and how to use Supabase realtime features.

 ## What's next for Sheltr

 Sheltr aims to continue its enhancement by gathering user feedback and driving its design from there.